Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 • How should entities be derived?

-• The core of data modeling: 'Entity Derivation'
+• The core of data modeling: 'Entity Extraction'

 • Whether a clear meaning has been assigned to the entity

-• Whether it is an object that requires management
+• Whether it is a target that requires management

 • Whether it forms a set